Tyler Lee Clippard

 - Debut May 20, 2007

-Clippard began 2010 strong as well, going 7-3 with a 2.15 ERA in Washington's first 40 games.
-The only other reliever to get 10 decisions in his team's first 40 games was Mike Marshall, also 7-3, back in 1979.
-To that point, Clippard was 3 for 11 with a double as a batter in the major leagues as well.
-He finished the season with a record of 11-8 and 1 save in 78 games, leading the Nationals in wins.
-In 2011, he was only 1-0, but with an excellent 1.75 ERA over the first half and was named the Nats' sole representative at the 2011 All-Star Game.
-In the game, he relieved Cliff Lee with two on and two out in the 4th inning; the only batter he faced, Adrian Beltre hit a sharp single to left, but the inning ended when Hunter Pence gunned down Jose Bautista at home.
-Clippard was replaced by Clayton Kershaw to start the 5th, but in the meantime, the National League had scored 3 runs on Prince Fielder's home run in the bottom of the 4th to take a lead they never relinquished; he was thus credited with his league's 5-1 win.
+Clippard began 2010 strong, with a 7-3 record and 2.15 ERA in Washington's first 40 games.
+The only other reliever to get 10 decisions in his team's first 40 games was Mike Marshall, also 7-3, back in 1979 with the Minnesota Twins.
+To that point, Clippard was 3-for-11 with a double as a big league batter.
+He finished the season with a record of 11-8, 3.07 and 1 save in 78 games, leading the Nationals in wins despite working exclusively in relief.
+In 2011, he was 1-0 with an excellent 1.75 ERA over the first half when he was named the Nats' sole representative at the 2011 All-Star Game.
+In the game, he relieved Cliff Lee with two on and two out in the 4th inning; the only batter he faced, Adrian Beltre hit a sharp single to left, but the inning ended when Hunter Pence gunned Jose Bautista at home.
+Clippard was replaced by Clayton Kershaw to start the 5th, but in the meantime, the National League had scored 3 runs on Prince Fielder's home run in the bottom of the inning to take a lead they never relinquished; he was thus credited with the 5-1 win.
 He finished the season with a record of 3-0, 1.83 in 72 games, with 104 strikeouts and only 36 walks in 88 1/3 innings.
-He also gave up only 48 hits, for a tremendous WHIP of 0.838.
+He also gave up only 48 hits, for a tremendous WHIP of 0.84.